-Despite these limitations, the developed rapid resazurin-based broth microdilution assay is highly objective (avoids visual subjective readout) and employs a standardized algorithm reducing operator bias, which can be especially valuable in multicentre studies.
+Despite these limitations, the developed rapid resazurin-based broth microdilution assay was highly objective (avoids visual subjective readout) and employs a standardized algorithm reducing operator bias, which can be especially valuable in multicentre studies.
 These properties, and the low price of resazurin, are especially valuable when screening large libraries of new compounds, antimicrobials or antimicrobial combinations.
 Frequently, the question that needs to be answered is the potency of antimicrobials relative to each other rather than absolute numbers.
-The β-lactams cefixime, ceftriaxone and penicillin G displayed significantly lower Hill coefficients than the other antimicrobials.
+The β-lactam antimicrobials cefixime, ceftriaxone and penicillin G displayed significantly lower Hill coefficients than the other antimicrobials.
 Information about this parameter is useful for research questions beyond susceptibility testing, such as combination therapy and pharmacodynamic modelling.

-In summary, the developed resazurin-based broth microdilution assay is a rapid, objective, high-thoughput, quantitative and cost-effective new tool for studying N. gonorrhoeae in liquid culture.
+In summary, the developed resazurin-based broth microdilution assay is a rapid, objective, high-throughput, quantitative and cost-effective new tool for studying N. gonorrhoeae in liquid culture.
 The Hill coefficient could be compared for a large number of strains highlighting differences between antimicrobials.
 The new assay opens up avenues for high-throughput synergy testing, evaluation of novel antimicrobials and surveillance of resistance.

 Funding